georgeharker/tree-sitter-zsh/README.md

 Zsh grammar for [tree-sitter](https://github.com/tree-sitter/tree-sitter).

-[!Note] this is not the same as [tree-sitter/tree-sitter-zsh](https://github.com/tree-sitter-grammars/tree-sitter-zsh) which has been archived, but rather a complete reworking starting from the bash grammar.
+> [!NOTE] this is not the same as [tree-sitter/tree-sitter-zsh](https://github.com/tree-sitter-grammars/tree-sitter-zsh) which has been archived, but rather a complete reworking starting from the bash grammar.